The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Introduction

 \section{Introduction}

 The Galactic bulge remains an archetype of composite stellar populations and overlapping formation channels.
 The bulge's formation history is complex and multifaceted, with various scenarios proposed in the literature.
-Previous works have suggested that the bulge formed primarily through a classical mechanism involving early mergers of primordial structures in a $\Lambda$ cold dark matter ($\Lambda$CDM) context \citep{Ortolani95, Baugh96, Abadi03a, Abadi03b}.
+Previous works have suggested that the bulge formed primarily through a classical mechanism involving early mergers of primordial structures in a Lambda cold dark matter ($\Lambda$CDM) context \citep{Ortolani95, Baugh96, Abadi03a, Abadi03b}.
 Others have argued for a secular origin, where the bulge arises from disk instabilities and bar formation \citep{Combes90, Raha91, ONeill03, Athanassoula05, Shen10, Ciambur21, Ghosh23}.
 More recent studies have proposed hybrid scenarios, combining an initial rapid collapse with later bar-driven evolution \citep{McWilliam10, Wegg13, Ness16, Barbuy18}.
-Barred regions often exhibit flattened age and metallicity gradients compared to their disks \citep{Fraser2020, Neumann2020, Seidel2016}.
+Barred regions often exhibit flattened age and metallicity gradients compared to their disks \citep{Seidel2016, Fraser2020, Neumann2020}.

-Structurally, the bulge shows evidence of both a boxy/peanut bar and a classical spheroid \citep{Barbuy18, Weiland94, McWilliam10, Wegg13, Ness16}.
-Chemically, the bulge exhibits a broad metallicity distribution with distinct $\alpha$-enhancement patterns, motivating two-component formation scenarios \citep{Babusiaux10, Gonzalez11, Bensby11, Hill11, Uttenthaler12}.
-The metallicity distribution function (MDF) of the bulge is characterized by a multi-peak shape, often bimodal, with a metal-poor peak centered at [Fe/H] $\sim -0.3$ dex and a metal-rich peak at [Fe/H] $\sim +0.3$ dex \citep{Bensby11, Hill11}.
-This bimodality is also reflected in the [$\alpha$/Fe] versus [Fe/H] abundance ratios, suggesting the presence of different stellar populations --- a metal-poor population with spheroid kinematics and enhanced [$\alpha$/Fe] ratios, indicative of rapid formation, and a metal-rich one with bar-like kinematics and near-solar [$\alpha$/Fe], possibly originating from the inner disk \citep{Rich90,Rich1990,Matteucci90,Minniti1996, McWilliam94, Valenti05}.
+Structurally, the bulge shows evidence of both a boxy/peanut bar and a classical spheroid \citep{Weiland94, McWilliam10, Wegg13, Ness16, Barbuy18}.
+However, more recent dynamical studies find that any classical spheroid component contributes at most a few percent of the total stellar mass of the central Milky Way \citep{Wegg2015, Portail2017}, with even the high-$\alpha$ population exhibiting cylindrical rotation consistent with the bar.
+Chemically, the bulge exhibits a broad metallicity distribution with distinct $\alpha$-enhancement patterns, motivating two-component formation scenarios \citep{Babusiaux10, Bensby11, Gonzalez11, Hill11, Uttenthaler12}.
+The metallicity distribution function (MDF) of the bulge is characterized by a multipeak shape, often bimodal, with a metal-poor peak centered at [Fe/H] $\sim -0.3$ dex and a metal-rich peak at [Fe/H] $\sim +0.3$ dex \citep{Bensby11, Hill11}.
+This bimodality is also reflected in the [$\alpha$/Fe] versus [Fe/H] abundance ratios, suggesting the presence of different stellar populations---a metal-poor population with historically attributed spheroid kinematics and enhanced [$\alpha$/Fe] ratios, indicative of rapid formation, and a metal-rich one with bar-like kinematics and near-solar [$\alpha$/Fe], possibly originating from the inner disk \citep{Matteucci90, Rich90, Rich1990, McWilliam94, Minniti1996, Valenti05}.
+We note, however, that recent kinematic analyses suggest even the high-$\alpha$ population may share cylindrically rotating, bar-like kinematics rather than representing a distinct spheroidal component \citep{Wegg2015}.